-Scales developed for each metric permit participants in our Annual Incentive Plan (AIP) to earn from 0% up to 200% of their annual incentive targets based on achievement from 88% to 115% of the EBITDA goal and achievement of an operating working capital goal from 0% for 54 days outstanding to 200% for 43 days outstanding.
+A scale developed for each metric permits participants in our Annual Incentive Plan (AIP) to earn from 0% up to 200% of their annual incentive targets based on achievement of from 80% to 140% of the earnings per share and operating income goals and 80% to 120% of the cash flow from operations goal.
+Achievement of a minimum of 65% of the earnings per share goal was required to earn any portion of the 2010 Annual Incentive Plan award.

-Our Board of Directors approves goals and objectives for the company.
-The Compensation Committee, together with the company's other independent, outside, nonemployee directors, reviews and approves corporate goals and objectives relevant to our Chief Executive Officer's compensation in light of those goals and objectives for the company.
+Our Board of Directors reviews goals and objectives for the company.
+The Compensation Committee, together with the company's other independent, outside, non-employee directors, reviews and approves corporate goals and objectives relevant to our Chief Executive Officer's compensation in light of those objectives for the company.
 The Committee in conjunction with the company's other independent, outside, non-employee directors evaluates the Chief Executive Officer's performance in light of those goals and objectives.
 The Committee discusses the evaluation with the other directors and recommends compensation for the Chief Executive Officer to the independent, outside, non-employee directors who approve the Chief Executive Officer's compensation, including base salary and short- and long-term incentive awards.